JNUsuda/dengue_interferome/README.md

 # dengue_interferome

-Codes used in the original research paper "The interferome signature during the anti-dengue immune response: a systems biology characterization".
+Codes used in the original research paper "The dynamics of interferome signature during the anti-dengue immune response: a systems biology characterization".